andsens/homeshick/README.md

 If you prefer to update your dotfiles every other day, simply run `homeshick refresh 2` instead.

 ### Updating your castle ###
 To make changes to one of your castles you simply use git.
-For example, if you want to update your `dotfiles` castle from a machine which has it:
+For example, if you want to update your `dotfiles` castle on a machine where you have a nice tmux configuration:

 ```
+homeshick add dotfiles .tmux.conf
-cd $HOME/.homesick/repos/dotfiles
+homeshick cd dotfiles
-git add <newdotfile>
-git commit -m "Added <newdotfile>"
+git commit -m "Added awesome tmux configuration"
 git push origin master
-homeshick link
+cd -
 ```

 ## Automatic deployment ##